thingsboard/thingsboard.github.io/docs/user-guide/integrations/kpn-things.md

     2:
         image: /images/user-guide/integrations/kpn/kpn-things-configure-19-pe.png
         title: 'The "Destination" has been successfully linked to the Flow.'

+kpn-update-integration:
+    0:
+        image: /images/user-guide/integrations/kpn/kpn-add-integration-5-pe.png
+        title: 'Go to "Integrations center" section -> "Integrations" page and click on the integration you created earlier.
+Click on "Edit" button to enter edit mode.'
+    1:
+        image: /images/user-guide/integrations/kpn/kpn-add-integration-6-pe.png
+        title: 'Switch "Enable security (Headers filter)" toggle to enabled state and click "Add" button in "Headers filter" section.'
+    2:
+        image: /images/user-guide/integrations/kpn/kpn-add-integration-7-pe.png
+        title: 'Put "X-Things-Secret" to "Header" field and generated token to "Value" field.
+Finally, apply changes.'

+kpn-send-data-now:
+    0:
+        image: /images/user-guide/integrations/kpn/kpn-send-data-now.png
+        title: 'Use the "KPN Things Device simulator" app to send a message with the data to the ThingsBoard.
+Click the "Send data now" button.'

+kpn-things-device:
+    0:
+        image: /images/user-guide/integrations/kpn/kpn-things-device-1-pe.png
+        title: 'Go to the "Devices" page.
+Here you will find a new KPN Device and information about it as well as the telemetry that we sent to the device.'

+kpn-things-uplink:
+  0:
+    image: /images/user-guide/integrations/kpn/kpn-things-uplink-1-pe.png
+    title: 'Go to the "Integrations" page, select "KPN Things integration" and navigate to the "Events" tab.
+There you&#39;ll see the message consumed by the KPN Things integration.'

 ---
 {% assign docsPrefix = "pe/" %}